rotub/rotub.github.io/_posts/2015-09-11-life-drawing.md

 Drawing realism from a photo takes a lot of time.
 It probably takes me an hour to get anything half-decent.
 It's weird starting with blank paper and thinking 'with this pencil and a bunch of lines I'm going to reproduce this photograph'.
 It looks impossible and even more so when you know your brain is working against you.

 I didn't get into drawing to learn realism.
-But I can't bring myself to give up on it.
-Yes it's rediciously hard but my drawings get better.
-There is always a few things off and it feels good to be aware of and acknowledge what is wrong.
+But every time I draw something I feel like I'm _almost there_.
+It almost looks awesome.
+The eyes are just a bit small, the nose is the wrong shape, or the ears are too low, etc. It feels good to be aware of and acknowledge what is wrong.
 Every time I draw I'm trying to improve what I go wrong last time.
 Often I improve that thing but then another thing slides.